LowPoly-Cat/lowpoly-cat.github.com/README.md

-# lowpoly-cat.github.com
-I'm gonna make a website
+I'm gonna make a website with my friend and I have a lot of cool ideas wip for now